aashu1328/STAT-628-Module-2-Group-5/README.md

 The raw data is found under the name of "BodyFat".
 It has 252 rows and 17 features.
 The cleaned data is found under the name of "BodyFat_Clean".
 It has 249 rows and 17 features.

-The Code folder contains all Images in the Code.
+The Image folder contains all Images in the Code.

-The final model that we came up with was : Body Fat% = 0.78 + 0.60*Abdomen(cm)-0.21*Height(cm)
+The final model that we came up with is : Body Fat% = 0.78 + 0.60 * Abdomen(cm) - 0.21 * Height(cm)